ni/arbitrary-session-management/README.md

       - [`__init__`](https://github.com/ni/arbitrary-session-management/blob/main/src/client/client_session/session_constructor.py#L17): Initializes the constructor with a specific session initialization behavior.

         **Parameters:**
         initialization_behavior: Specifies how the session should be initialized.
-Defaults to SessionInitializationBehavior.AUTO.
+Defaults to `SessionInitializationBehavior.AUTO`.

         **Purpose:**
         This allows the constructor to be configured once and reused across multiple plugins or measurement steps with consistent behavior.